 - Make certain your business name, address and phone information is consistent on all directory sites.

-- Get a verified listing with Google My Business
+- Get a verified listing with Google Business Profile

 - Look for opportunities to get more Google reviews from satisfied customers